cmdalbem/portfolio/src/pages/meu-corre/index.md

 ## Insightful but approachable metrics

-From our learnings from research, we knew we had to be light on the metrics dashboard.
+From our learnings from research, we knew we had to be light on the dashboard, balancing insightful but approachable metrics.
 That's why we ditched any charts, and focused on metrics some of these workers were already calculating and discussing about among themselves.
 Some tooltips provided extra explanations for some less obvious ones.

 <jumbo>
     <img src="./metrics.png"/>